 When I started writing this series, I was taken by the hand rather than being truly in charge of the writing process.
-Even though I, Nathalie aka Nannie, was the human behind the screen, the characters’ invisible fingers were really the ones striking the keys, and I was a mere translator of their urge to be heard.
+Even though I, Nathalie aka Nannie, was the human behind the screen staring at the keyboard, the characters’ invisible fingers were really the ones striking the keys, and I was a mere translator of their need to be heard.
 It was a semi-conscious way for me to learn more about those souls’ urges.

 At first I thought it would be great to use that beautiful kind of ‘channeling’ through writing young adults stories.
-However as I kept discovering more depths in the tales longing to be told, I realized that what needed to resurface through my quill would not always be adapted for young readers, even if they were happening in cats’ dreams.
-Some human adventures entail a lot of pain, heartbreak, violence, treason, and cruelty.
-The kind even adults are not fully equipped to handle.
+However as I kept discovering more depths in the tales longing to be told, I realized that what yearned to resurface through my quill would not always be adapted for young readers, even if the adventures were happening in cats’ dreams.
+Some human experiences entail pain, heartbreak, violence, treason, and cruelty.
+The kind even adults are not always fully equipped to handle.

 Much love, and keep reading, writing, and welcoming good stories!